santex85/dessert-catalog/DOCKER.md

 ## Development Tips

-- Use `docker-compose.dev.yml` for hot-reload
-- Mount source code as volume for live changes
 - Use `docker-compose logs -f` to watch logs
 - Access containers with `docker-compose exec <service> bash`
+- For local development, mount source code as volume in docker-compose.yml